Orthodox Church in America Archdiocese of Canada

 The Archdiocese of Canada is a diocese of the Orthodox Church in America (OCA).
-Its territory includes parishes, monasteries, and missions located in nine provinces and territories in Canada—Alberta, British Columbia, Manitoba, Newfoundland & Labrador, Nova Scotia, Ontario, Quebec, Saskatchewan, and Yukon.
+Its territory includes parishes, monasteries, and missions located in nine provinces and territories in Canada—Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec, Saskatchewan, and Yukon.
 The diocesan center is located in Rawdon, Quebec.

 The Archdiocese of Canada is the descendant in Canada of the Orthodox mission of the Russian Empire in North America.
-The diocese was founded and incorporated by Saint Tikhon, Patriarch of Moscow and all Rus, in 1903.
+The diocese was founded and incorporated by Saint Tikhon, then Orthodox Bishop for all North America (later Patriarch of Moscow and all Rus), in 1903.

 Seraphim (Storheim) was consecrated auxiliary bishop of Edmonton in 1987, and became ruling bishop of the archdiocese of Canada in 1990.
 He was elevated to Archbishop during the Spring Holy Synod meeting in March 2007.

 On April 2, 2009, the Holy Synod of the Orthodox Church in America, elevated Higoumène Irénée (Rochon) to the rank of Archimandrite, and elected him to be Auxiliary Bishop for Archbishop Seraphim of Ottawa and Canada, with the title of Bishop of Québec City.
 On October 21, 2014, the Holy Synod of Bishops of the Orthodox Church in America elected Bishop Irénée as Bishop of Ottawa and the Archdiocese of Canada.
 On March 20, 2015, during the Spring Session of the Holy Synod of Bishops of the Orthodox Church in America, Bishop Irénée was elevated to the rank of Archbishop of Ottawa and the Archdiocese of Canada.